MarcoKuehne/essex_summer_school_qta/README.md

 -	**Lecture**: What are dictionaries and how can we validate them?
 Sensitivity and specificity.

--	**Lab**: Creating a dictionary and applying it to a document-feature matrix.
+-	**Lab**: Categorizing texts using off-the-shelf and home-made dictionaries.

 - **Readings**:
   -  Pennebaker J. & King, L. (1999) Linguistic styles: language use as an individual difference.
 Journal of Personality and Social Psychology, 77(6), 1296–1312.